Program Leadership

 Education: PhD (Pharmacology) University of Illinois at Chicago

-Current Research: Dr. Shajahan-Haq’s research focus is on understanding the reprogramming of signaling and metabolic pathways associated with drug resistance in breast cancer.
-In her currently funded projects, she is investigating the role of glutamine metabolism in estrogen receptor-positive breast cancer, and whether there are disparities in how breast cancer cells respond to drugs based on the race of the patient.
-Also, she has collaborative multi-disciplinary projects with math modelers and computational biologists to understand how the complex cancer systems respond and change with therapy and how to optimize treatment regimens.
+Current Research: Dr. Shajahan-Haq’s research focus is on understanding mechanisms of drug resistance and improving treatment efficacy in advanced ER+ breast cancer.
+The lab currently has three ongoing projects.
+First, she is investigating the role of drug-induced alterations in driving resistance to CDK4/6 inhibitors.
+She is also working with BOLD Therapeutics to evaluate if adding a novel ruthenium-based compound, BOLD-100, to capecitabine treatment improves tumor response to chemotherapy.
+Additionally, she has collaborative multi-disciplinary projects with math modelers and computational biologists to understand how the complex cancer systems respond and change with therapy and how to optimize treatment regimens.

 Dr. Shajahan-Haq is also a Scientific Advisor to the Georgetown Lombardi Breast Cancer Patient Advocacy Committee.